An opinion/editorial piece by Michelle Lindstrom

 This week has been one of processing information that my Dad cannot live forever.
 He may have months, a year … but there’s also the possibility that he has less than that.

-When I thought I had said goodbye in preparation for a time like now, I mean REALLY said goodbye at the end of his visits, it wasn’t enough.
+When I thought I had said goodbye in preparation for a time like now, I mean REALLY said goodbye at the end of any of his visits, it wasn’t enough.
 I can’t ever say enough goodbyes.
 He’s not gone.
 I don’t wish him to be gone.
 I just don’t know how to say goodbye this time.

 I don’t think there’s a right answer.
 I don’t think there’s a right way to feel, say goodbye or remember someone.
 This may be my time to visit him.
 He says in the New Year.
 I have rushed my passport to be ready for anything.